-The Company had purchase obligations primarily for purchases of inventory and manufacturing related service contracts totaling \$ 2,387 as of March 31, 2024, which are expected to be paid within one year, and \$ 2,783 as of December 31, 2023.
+The Company had purchase obligations primarily for purchases of inventory and manufacturing related service contracts totaling \$2,387 \$2,137 as of March 31, June 30, 2024, which are expected to be paid within one year, and \$2,783 as of December 31, 2023.
 Timing of payments and actual amounts paid may be different depending on the time of receipt of goods or services or changes to agreed-upon amounts for some obligations.

-The Company has operating lease commitments totaling \$ 1,106 payable over 32 months related to the San Rafael, California and Hamburg, Germany leases disclosed in Note 10.
+The Company has operating lease commitments totaling \$1,106 \$1,204 payable over 32 37 months related to the San Rafael California Lease, the Ohio Lease, and the Hamburg Germany leases Lease as disclosed in Note 10.
 Lease Obligations.
+Obligations.